-At the age of nine Lenin entered the Simbirsk gymnasium.
+At the age of nine Vladimir Ulyanov entered the Simbirsk gymnasium.
 Highly gifted and diligent, and well prepared at home, he made excellent progress, and showed a keen interest in literature, history and languages, including Latin and Greek.
-He could freely translate the ancient classics and spoke and read in several modern European languages.
-All this helped to develop in him an encyclopedic turn of mind.
+He could freely translate the ancient classics and spoke and read in several modern Euroready in his school compositions.
+One day, his pean languages.
+All this helped to develop in him teacher, who had always held him up as an examan encyclopedic turn of mind. ple for his classmates, irascibly observed when The social conditions of the time, the atmos- returning a composition: "What are those oppressphere at home and the example afforded by his ed classes you've written about here?
+Where do parents were decisive in moulding his character they come in?"

-The social conditions of the time, the atmosphere at home and the example afforded by his parents were decisive in moulding his character and outlook.
+and outlook.

-Even in his early youth Lenin was able to discern the reactionary character of the political and social system in tsarist Russia.
-His own observations, complemented by the stories his father related after visiting one or another village, and the shocking scenes of misery, and the suffering of the downtrodden, ignorant peasants and workingmen, who were so harshly exploited by the capitalist and landowning class and tsarist officialdom, moved him together with his brothers and sisters to protest against social and national inequality and to vow to dedicate their lives to the emancipation of the working people.
+In 1887, Vladimir Ulyanov graduated from the Even in his early youth Lenin was able to dis-gymnasium and was the only pupil in his class to cern the reactionary character of the political and receive a gold medal for outstanding ability.
+His social system in tsarist Russia.
+His own observa- headmaster wrote the following in his student tions, complemented by the stories his father re- record: "Highly capable, hard-working and painslated after visiting one or another village, and taking, Ulyanov was a top scholar in all forms, the shocking scenes of misery, and the suffering and upon completing the course has been awardof the downtrodden, ignorant peasants and work-deal a gold medal as the most deserving pupil in ingmen, who were so harshly exploited by the regard to progress, development and conduct." capitalist and landowning class and tsarist official-At the very moment Lenin was taking his dom, moved him together with his brothers and school-leaving examinations the appalling news sisters to protest against social and national in- came of the arrest and subsequent execution of equality and to vow to dedicate their lives to the his elder brother Alexander, a St.Petersburg Uniemancipation of the working people. versity student, for involvement in a plot to as-A fondness for reading was a tradition with sassinate Tsar Alexander III.

-A fondness for reading was a tradition with the Ulyanovs and to the end of his days books remained among Lenin's faithful friends and companions.
-In prison, exile or emigration, his first care was to surround himself with books.
-He had done research in some of the world's best-known public libraries, including those in St. Petersburg, Moscow, London, Paris, Berlin, and Geneva.
+the Ulyanovs and to the end of his days books remained among Lenin's best friends and compa- with whom he often discussed social and political nions.
+In prison, exile or emigration, his first care subjects, though, for reasons of secrecy, the latter was to acquire books.
+He had done research in had never spoken of his revolutionary activity to some of the world's best-known public libraries, Paris, Berlin, and Geneva.